chaoyingc/bash/README.md

    push       Update remote refs along with associated objects

-'git help -a' and 'git help -g' list available subcommands and some concept guides.
-See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
+'git help -a' and 'git help -g' list available subcommands and some earioncept guides.
+See 'git help <command>' or 'git help <concept>'